jzzheng22/jasonzheng.co.uk/index.md

     type: section_content
     title: About
     content: >-
       Hi!
 I'm Jason.
 Originally from Auckland, New Zealand, I moved to London in September 2018, where I'm currently studying for an MEng Electronic and Information Engineering at Imperial College London.

+      I have a special interest in computer architecture, with experience in embedded systems, functional programming and machine learning.

+      When I'm not studying, I can probably be found playing the clarinet or the piano.

     actions:
       - label: Contact Me
         url: /contact